Savvy B2B Marketing

 There’s a nice article called What Marketers Can Learn from Storytellers on Savvy B2B Marketing.
 I’ve been doing a course this year on video marketing, and it’s been made quite apparent that the “story” a video tells will make or break the presentation.
 But the same applies to a piece of persuasive writing too.
 You need surprise!
 You need inspiration!
 And you need dramatic tension too…

+Last month I discussed the concept of a “Frequently Asked Questions” (FAQs) page, and quoted the observation that if those questions really are FREQUENTLY ASKED, why the heck isnt your regular copy answering your visitors questions?
 However, although the majority of business to business websites I visit don’t have an FAQs page, that’s not because they answer them all in the copy.
 It’s because they’ve never even thought about them and considered putting them on the company website.
 So, curiously, the first step to removing the FAQs page – and… Read More »Answer their questions by asking them first

 A recent article called Power Past that Press Release on Savvy B2B Marketing got me thinking about product launches, and if they’ve really changed over the years.
 I don’t think they have really, which might be a waste of new opportunities.
 What do you do when it comes to a major new product launch?
 Let the journals know with a press release, maybe a presentation at The First Friday Club?
 Hold a “launch day” for customers and prospects?
 All of these things are fine, but they’re trying to make an… Read More »The Product Launch: skirmish or campaign?